-She restarted her blog as And the people stayed home is a journal of life during the 2020 Coronavirus outbreak in England.
-The title is inspired by a poem attributed to Kitty O’Meara, which circulated on social media as countries all over the world faced the unthinkable and unprecedented prospect of total lock-down:
+She restarted her blog as And the people stayed home is a journal of life during Coronavirus outbreak in England in 2020 and 2021.
+The title is inspired by a poem attributed to Kitty O’Meara, which circulated on social media as countries all over the world faced the unthinkable and unprecedented prospect of total lockdown:

 And the people stayed home.
 And read books, and listened, and rested, and exercised, and made art, and played games, and learned new ways of being, and were still.
 And listened more deeply.
 Some meditated, some prayed, some danced.
 Some met their shadows.
 And the people began to think differently.